 AC Sweep Parameters

-Start frequency Enter the start frequency for the AC sweep Stop frequency Enter the stop frequency for the AC sweep Points per decade/Number of points If a decade sweep is selected enter the number of points required for each decade.
+Start frequency Enter the start frequency for the AC sweep Stop frequency Enter the stop frequency for the AC sweep required for each decade.
 If a linear sweep is selected enter the total number of points for the analysis.
-Decade/Linear Select type of sweep.